1. What is H2B visa?

 - The employer may be an individual proprietorship, a partnership or a corporation.

-- In some Limited circumstances, An authorized agent, whether an individual (e.g., an attorney) or an entity (e.g., an association), may file an application on behalf of an employer.
+- In some Limited circumstances, an authorized agent, whether an individual (e.g., an attorney) or an entity (e.g., an association), may file an application on behalf of an employer.
 Associations may file master applications on behalf of their members

 Note: Many of the benefits that must be included in a job offer and other conditions that must be satisfied will be dependent upon what prevailing practices exist in the same occupation and area.
 Employers are advised that it is desirable to make an independent determination of factors such as prevailing wages and employer practices before filing an application.

-To qualify for H-2B visa, you must:
+To qualify for the H-2B visa, you must:

 - Have a valid job offer from a U.S. employer to perform temporary or seasonal nonagricultural work